sarthmit/Papers_ML/To Read.md

 ### Batch-Normalization

-Batch Normalization: Accelerating Deep Network Training byReducing Internal Covariate Shift
+Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift

 How Does Batch Normalization Help Optimization?(No, It Is Not About Internal Covariate Shift)